creative-connections/Bodylight-VirtualMachine/README.md

 vagrant destroy
 ```

-There are preserved OpenModelica and Python (Anaconda) installation binaries in `/cache` directory.
+There are preserved installation binaries in `/cache` directory.
 Delete cache if you don't need it anymore
 ```bash
 rm -rf cache
 ```